yaskovdev/blog/_posts/2017-11-27-shape-of-your-unit-tests-says-a-lot-about-their-quality.md

 ### Example of the good test method

-Let's refactor the above test method and note hove its shape changed.
+Let's refactor the above test method and note how its shape changed.

 ```java
 @Test